 Weight gains and losses will be noticed in the breasts, similar to fat elsewhere.

-How is breast fat transfer done?
+How is fat transfer for breast augmentation done?

-Breast fat transfer is essentially a liposuction procedure.
+Fat transfer breast augmentation is essentially a liposuction procedure.
 The ideal fat to use for breast transfer is stubborn, difficult to lose fat.
 Rather than discarding the unwanted fat, it is collected into sterile canisters and transferred to the breasts.
 The fat should be purified before grafting to improve the degree of viable fat.
 Separation is accomplished by some combination of gravity, vibration, decanting or centrifugation.
 The fat is then transferred to the breast with fine cannulas.
 The amount of fat grafted depends on the size of the breast, tightness of skin envelope, and operative technique.